Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 fragmentation.

 An applicative payload of 478 bytes is passed to SCHC compression layer.
-Rule 1 is used by C/D layer,  allowing to compress it to 282 bytes and 5 bits: 1 byte RuleID, 21 bits residue + 279 bytes payload.
+Rule 1 is used by SCHC C/D layer,  allowing to compress it to 282 bytes and 5 bits: 1 byte RuleID, 21 bits residue + 279 bytes payload.

 ~~~~